My Approach

 I am a registered Associate Marriage and Family Therapist (AMFT #146793) working in private practice in North Hollywood.
 I am also available via telehealth throughout California.

 I received my BA in Liberal Studies - Teaching Option with a concentration in Ethnic Studies at CSU Northridge, and a MA in Clinical Psychology from Antioch University, Los Angeles.
-I completed my therapy internship at Counseling West, providing low-cost community mental healthcare to a variety of residents throughout California.
+I completed my therapy internship at Counseling West, providing low-cost community mental healthcare to a variety of people throughout California.

 Frequently Asked Questions